Francisco Lima

-Francisco Govinho Lima (born 17 April 1971) is a Brazilian former footballer who played as a midfielder.
+Francisco Govinho Lima (born 17 April 1971) is a Brazilian former professional footballer who played as a midfielder.
 Lima generally played as a defensive or central midfielder but on several occasions he was also employed as a left midfielder.

 Career

-He played for São Paulo in 1996, and played for Gaziantepspor between 1996 and 1998.
+Lima played for São Paulo in 1996, and played for Gaziantepspor between 1996 and 1998.
 He then played for Zürich between 1998 and 2000, and joined Serie A team Lecce during 1999–2000.
 One year later, he transferred to Bologna, and impressed Roma enough to win a move to them in 2001.
 Roma paid Bologna 13 billion Italian lire.
-He signed a 3-year contract and earned an average of 3.7 billion lire annually before tax.
+He signed a three-year contract and earned an average of 3.7 billion lire annually before tax.

 He stayed in the capital for three seasons.
 At the age of 33, he went northward to Lokomotiv Moscow.
 In January 2006, he was loaned to Qatar SC, until the summer.
 He signed for Dynamo Moscow in a free transfer during the second half of the Russian season.

 He then joined Brescia in January 2007, and later the San Jose Earthquakes in July 2008.
 However, he left them in January 2009 to move back to Italy to join Taranto.

 In January 2010, Lima returned to Brazil for Nacional (AM).
 In the same year he played for Rio Negro (AM), another club based on his hometown.
 He last played for São Raimundo (AM), another Manaus based club before retiring at the age of 40.
 He worked as director of football at Nacional (AM) before coming out of retirement and signing for Fast Clube to play the 2016 Copa Verde as a centre back with 2006 FIFA Club World Cup winner Ediglê.

+After retirement from playing, Lima moved to Boston and opened a soccer school.